solene-moreau/phd-files/README.md

-This folder contains the files corresponding to the case studies presented in this manuscript.
+This folder contains the files corresponding to the case studies presented in my PhD manuscript.

 The subfolder *chap3* contains the Tamarin files for the case studies presented in Chapter 3 and some additional material corresponding to:
 * encodings of unlinkability using diff-equivalence for the Basic Hash protocol;